Wyndham Championship update: Russell Henley picks up more shots on the field after second-round 64

 Three things about Saturday

 1. The leaderboard has shaped up nicely after two rounds.
-The formula remains the same and it’s all about making birdies at a course that continues to play fast and firm.
+The formula remains the same: Make birdies at a course that continues to play fast and firm.

-3. The weather is a little iffy with thunderstorms possible so it might be a day where golfers have to stop and start if it’s severe enough.
-If it’s just rain it would soften the course which could lead to even more birdies.
+3. Thunderstorms are possible and could cause start-and-stop for golfers.
+Rain would soften the course, which could lead to even more birdies.

 1. Two former Duke golfers are very much in contention heading into the weekend.
-Kevin Streelman and Alex Smalley, who is playing on a sponsor’s exemption, are both 8 under for the tournament.
-There's a chance both former Blue Devils will be paired together.
+Kevin Streelman and Sedgefield member Alex Smalley, playing on a sponsor’s exemption, are 8 under par.

-2. Webb Simpson is again in contention thanks to his second straight 65 on Friday.
-Simpson is going for his second Wyndham Championship and is attacking the course better than anybody.
+2. Webb Simpson is again in contention thanks to his second straight 65.
+Simpson is going for his second Wyndham Championship title and is attacking the course better than anybody.

 3. It might have been hotter on Friday than on Thursday as the heat and humidity hung in the air for the entire second round.